Housewarming Registry in Canada: What to Register for When You Move In

 What are some practical, affordable gift ideas for a Canadian housewarming registry?

-Focus on everyday essentials: quality bath towels ($40–$80 CAD), a durable kitchen utensil set ($30–$60 CAD), stylish storage bins ($20–$50 CAD each), or good food storage containers.
-These practical items are easy to purchase from Canadian Tire or Amazon.ca, and guests feel confident they're choosing something you'll genuinely use.
+Great starting points include quality bath towels ($40–$80 CAD), a kitchen utensil set ($30–$60 CAD), stylish storage bins ($20–$50 CAD each), and food storage containers.
+All are easy to find at Canadian Tire, Well.ca, or Amazon.ca — and guests feel confident choosing something you'll actually use.

 Brooklinen Super-Plush Bath Towel 6-Pack